schoenemeyer/alexnet-cpu-vs-gpu/README.md

 On average we see 135ms per batch, and the benchmark needs 56 sec to finish.
 The optimized i7 tensorflow version takes 2965ms per batch, the whole benchmark needs 30minutes to run!

-running multiple benchmarks with tensorflow backend, it is probably more convenient to follow this github https://github.com/schoenemeyer/benchmarks
+If you want to compare differnet CNNs with tensorflow backend such as Densenet or Resnet, it is probably more convenient to follow this github https://github.com/schoenemeyer/benchmarks
+This shows the command how to run it:
 ```
 python tf_cnn_benchmarks.py --num_gpus=1 --batch_size=32 --model=resnet50 --variable_update=parameter_server
 Done warm up